muhammedjamsheer/Angular/reactiveforms.md

    console.log(x);
   })

-  // to get value of a formmgroup this.reactiveForm.get("address").valueChanges.subscribe(x => {
+  // to get value of a formgroup this.reactiveForm.get("address").valueChanges.subscribe(x => {
     console.log(x);
   })